Lawrence Pileggi: Career

 From 2009 to 2013, Pileggi served as the director of the Center for Circuit and System Solutions (C2S2), one of six national centers for advanced research funded by the Semiconductor Research Corporation's (SRC) Focus Center Research Program (FCRP).

 Pileggi's more recent research work has been developing a "split circuit" approach to the national electric grid that enables the application of circuit simulation techniques.
 This work was recognized by a Best Paper Award at the 2017 IEEE Power and Energy Society General Meeting, and it also served as the foundation for the startup company Pearl Street Technologies, which he founded in 2018 with two of his former students.
 Pileggi served as Chairman of Pearl Street Technologies until the company was acquired by Enverus in March 2025.

 His recent work has produced new methods for power systems analysis and control that include circuit-theoretic modeling, optimization, and anomaly detection in the electric grid.
 His research has proposed solutions for steady-state simulation, optimal power flow with energy storage, and federated learning models for power infrastructure.

 He has co-authored numerous award-winning papers in IEEE Transactions on Power Systems between 2021 and 2023 and has participated in high-profile conferences including IEEE PES General Meetings, Power Systems Computation Conference (PSCC), and NeurIPS.

 In 2023, he co-authored Chapter 17 of the book “Power Systems Operation with 100% Renewable Energy Sources,” further contributing to renewable grid design.

 His recent startup and research initiatives are supported by organizations including the U.S. Office of the Secretary of Defense and the Department of Energy.

 He served as a member of the Defense Microelectronics Advisory Group (2021–2023) and currently serves on the ME Commons Board of Service Executives (BSE).

+Pillegi contributed to the development of the SUGAR (Simulation with Unified Grid Analyses and Renewables) tool, used to model and analyze electric power systems with high levels of renewable energy integration.
+His work on SUGAR informed a memorandum submitted to the Federal Energy Regulatory Commission (FERC) addressing grid resilience and the need for improved analytical tools in regulatory decision-making.

+Research

+Interconnect Modeling and Simulation

+Pileggi's doctoral thesis produced the Asymptotic Waveform Evaluation (AWE) algorithm, which approximates the response of linear RLC circuits by combining recursive moment computation with Padé approximation.
+Co-authored with his advisor Ronald A. Rohrer, the resulting paper received the 1991 IEEE Transactions on CAD Paper Award.
+At the University of Texas at Austin, he and his students developed RICE (Rapid Interconnect Circuits Evaluation), an open-source interconnect analysis tool, and introduced the concept of effective capacitance for delay calculation.
+Returning to CMU in 1996, his group developed PRIMA (Passive Reduced-Order Interconnect Macromodeling Algorithm), which uses Krylov subspace methods to produce reduced-order models of RLC circuits while guaranteeing passivity, a property required for stability when models are connected to other circuit components.